For media interviews and inquiries please contact me at [email protected] or call me at 203-446-3622.

 Past Media and Articles include the following:

-- In the February 2018 issue of Compliance Week, I stared a series, “My Compliance Library.”
-The first edition reviews two books, Giving Voice to Values by Mary Gentile, and Blind Spots, by Max Bazerman and Ann Tenbrunsel.
-The on-line edition can be found here.
+- In the February 2018 issue of Compliance Week, I started a series, “My Compliance Library.”
+The link to all of the book reviews found in this column can be found here.

-- On May 3rd, 2016 Roy Snell.
-CEO, The Society of Corporate Compliance and Ethics (SCCE), published a blog piece, “We Are All Victims…Except Richard Bistrong,” link here.
+- On May 3rd, 2016, Roy Snell.
+CEO, The Society of Corporate Compliance and Ethics (SCCE), published a blog piece, “We Are All Victims…Except for Richard Bistrong,” link here.

 - On March 30th, 2016, in an investigative report on the Huffington Post, Senior Enterprise Editor Nick Baumann, quoted me in his article “There’s a Huge New Corporate Scandal: Here’s Why Everyone Should Care, link here.